By Nasir Ali Hussain

 I met Tamlyn in Bruno’s Cafe one bright Saturday afternoon in March 2006.
 When I shared my good news with him his jaws slackened and his eyes went blank.
 His next expression was one of squirmish pain.
 “They really looked out for you, didn’t they?” he said.

 “Yeah!
 No more of this low rent teaching English stuff!”
-I hollered.
+I Cheshire Cat beamed.

 Weeks went by after that and I heard nothing from him.
 I tried calling but the number went to voicemail.
 Soon after I lost my phone and with it his number.
 However I still emailed and messaged on facebook.
 In fact, I made a Facebook account just so that I could re-establish contact with him.
 Nothing.

 Years later, long after I had left the job at the law firm because I could not at the time see how I could save for the Legal Practice Course with the money I was making and also because I was talked into opening my own English as a second language school by an old friend.
 A friend who in time would also become unrecognisable as one of those friends who had changed into something else over the years while my back was turned.
 Anyway, years later, in 2015 to be precise, I ended up taking a few hours work at the school in Putney Bridge again.
 It was a truly embarrassing period of my life.
 I had ran and ran and ran and ended up coming to the same point at which I had been standing at much earlier.
 It was here that I found out that Tamlyn was also working.
 Many language schools had shut down with new student visa regulations and the Putney school was taking in teachers like me and Tamlyn like refugees from a war zone.
 Even the Callan School in Oxford Street had shut down leaving teachers and students high and dry.
 The industry had died and yet most Callan teachers steadfastly refused to accept that the jig was up.
 A few even still eagerly spoke about opening their own schools, not realising that there was no longer any commercial merit to the idea.
 The school in Putney only existed as a hobby for its owner.
 He did not rely on the place for income and was happy if it broke even.
-It was just a place where he could be boss, lord and master over a crew of lost souls hit hard by life.
+It was just a place where he could be boss, lord and master over a crew of lost souls hobbling from one dinghy classroom to the next with a bewildered glaze in the eyes, after having been more than once been kicked in the goolies by life.

 It was here that I was told by another teacher I had known since the days on Oxford Street the things that Tamlyn had been saying about me.
 He had expressly asked not to do the same shifts as I would be on and had spoken about me as ‘a bad person’, as ‘an energy vampire,’ and as a constant chaser of skirt.
 Well, I couldn’t really argue with the last point of condemnation, but still, one expects better from old friends and acquaintances.